EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

-# 💡 KQL Query of the Week #3 — Which Event ID Noises Up Your Logs (and Who’s Causing It)?
+# 💡 KQL Toolbox #3 — Which Event ID Noises Up Your Logs (and Who’s Causing It)?
-**Welcome back to the KQL Query of the Week series!** In last week’s entry (KQL Tip of the Week #2), we zoomed in on log source cost drivers—using `_IsBillable` and `_BilledSize` to identify which tables, severities, and Event IDs were burning the most money in Microsoft Sentinel.
+**Welcome back to the DevSecOpsDad KQL Toolbox series!** In the last entry (KQL Toolbox #2), we zoomed in on log source cost drivers—using `_IsBillable` and `_BilledSize` to identify which tables, severities, and Event IDs were burning the most money in Microsoft Sentinel.
 If you missed that one, you can read it here: 👉 [KQL Tip of the Week #2 — Identify Your Top Talkers by Cost](INSERT HERE)

 ### This week, we’re building directly on that foundation...
 Because once you know which **log sources** and which **Event IDs** are the _most expensive_, the very next question becomes: